It’s a beautiful sunny day.

 Eye Movement Desensitization and Reprocessing (EMDR):

-In an EMDR session, the patient focuses on a traumatic memory while simultaneously engaging in bilateral stimulation, usually through eye movements.
-As stated in this APA article, “EMDR therapy focuses directly on the memory, and is intended to change the way that the memory is stored in the brain, thus reducing and eliminating the problematic symptoms.”
+During an EMDR session, you focus on a traumatic memory while simultaneously engaging in bilateral stimulation, usually through eye movements.
+As stated in this APA article, “EMDR therapy focuses directly on the memory.
+And is intended to change the way that the memory is stored in the brain, thus reducing and eliminating the problematic symptoms.”

-Cognitive Processing Therapy (CPT):
+Cognitive Processing Therapy:

 Begin Trauma Therapy in Roseville, CA or Online: